Josh Johnson (quarterback): Los Angeles Wildcats

 On November 22, 2019, Johnson was allocated to the Los Angeles Wildcats of the XFL as part of the 2020 XFL Supplemental Draft.
-On November 25, 2019, the Detroit Lions tried to re-sign Johnson but the XFL did not allow him to leave his contract with the Wildcats.
-Despite the Wildcats finishing 2–3 in the five-game COVID-19 pandemic shortened season in 2020, Johnson performed admirably in four games (missing Week 1 with an injury) by converting 60 percent of his passes, completing 81 out of 135 attempts for 1,076 yards for 11 touchdowns against only two interceptions for a passer rating of 106.3.
-As a result, Johnson was named the highest graded quarterback in the XFL by Pro Football Focus.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Three days later, the Lions tried to re-sign Johnson, but the XFL did not allow him to leave his contract with the Wildcats.
+Despite the Wildcats finishing 2–3 in the five-game COVID-19 pandemic shortened season in 2020, Johnson performed admirably in four games (missing Week 1 with an injury) by completing 81 of 135 passes for 1,076 yards, 11 touchdowns, and two interceptions for a passer rating of 106.3.
+As a result, he was named the highest graded quarterback in the XFL by Pro Football Focus.
+Johnson had his contract terminated when the league suspended operations on April 10, 2020.

 San Francisco 49ers (third stint)

 Johnson was signed to the 49ers' practice squad on November 11, 2020.
-He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on December 31, 2020.
-He signed a reserve/future contract on January 15, 2021.
-On June 1, 2021, Johnson was released by the 49ers.
+He was placed on the practice squad/COVID-19 list on December 22, and was restored to the practice squad nine days later.
+Johnson signed a reserve/future contract on January 15, 2021.
+He was released on June 1.

 New York Jets (second stint)

 On August 4, 2021, Johnson signed with the Jets.
-He was released on August 31, 2021, and re-signed to the practice squad the next day.
-After starting quarterback Zach Wilson suffered a sprained posterior cruciate ligament in Week 7, Johnson was elevated to the active roster as the second option behind Mike White.
-While White was being evaluated for a potential injury in the following week's game against the Bengals, Johnson took the field during the third quarter, his first NFL appearance since 2018.
-He completed 2 of 4 passes for 17 yards, setting up a game-tying field goal, before White returned on New York's next possession.
+He was released on August 31, but was re-signed to the practice squad the next day.
+After starting quarterback Zach Wilson suffered a sprained PCL in Week 7, Johnson was elevated to the active roster as the second option behind Mike White.
+While White was being evaluated for a potential injury during the next game against the Bengals, Johnson took the field during the third quarter, his first NFL appearance since 2018.
+Johnson completed two of four passes for 17 yards, setting up a game-tying field goal before White returned on New York's next possession.
 The Jets subsequently won 34–31.
-In the Week 9 matchup against the Colts, Johnson again relieved an injured White during the Jets second drive.
-He threw for a career high 317 passing yards and three touchdowns, but was also intercepted on New York's final drive in the 30–45 defeat.
-He was reverted to the Jets' practice squad following the game against the Colts.
+The following week against the Colts on Thursday Night Football, Johnson again relieved an injured White during the Jets' second drive.
+He threw for a career-high 317 yards and three touchdowns, but was intercepted on New York's final drive in the 45–30 road loss.
+Johnson was reverted to the practice squad following the game.

 Baltimore Ravens (second stint)

 On December 15, 2021, Johnson was signed from the Jets' practice squad by the Ravens.
 He was forced into the starting role in Week 16 against the Bengals due to Lamar Jackson having an ankle injury and Tyler Huntley testing positive for COVID-19.
-He went 28 for 40 for 304 yards and two touchdowns and an interception and also rushed for 10 yards, but the Ravens lost the game 21–41.
+Johnson completed 28 of 40 passes for 304 yards, two touchdowns, and an interception during the 41–21 road loss.